knrt10/BouncingBallsJS/README.md

 2 .
 Added Restart feature in game , was quite tempting .

 3 .
-New Time features to be added soon till then enjoy this game .
+New Time features  added  .

+4 .
+Enjoy and Play .

 ## TO test